MichaelHallik/MichaelHallik.github.io/_posts/2018-07-01-Robot-Framework-Creating-A-Cascading-Resource-Import-Structure-2-Of-3.md

 The latter is accomplished by reusing the functions that are available in the (standard and external) test libraries.
 However, this requires each resource file to import every test library that is to be reused in that file.
 If you need to create a user keyword library containing functions that should get input XML from disk, call various SOAP services and  validate the response XML, you will have to import at least three libraries within that resource file: SoapLibrary, XML library and OperatingSystem library.
 Moreover, in almost all cases of creating user keyword files you will employ several of the basic RF convenience libraries, such as the Collections and String libraries.

-Accordingly, it is not uncommon to have more that five library import statements in a single resource file.
+Accordingly, it is not uncommon to have more than five library import statements in a single resource file.

 The more resource files you create, the more of these import statements you will end up with.